bombo82/qmk_firmware/keyboards/handwired/bombopad/readme.md

 # BomboPad QMK Firmware

 BomboPad is an open-source, versatile 12-key macropad featuring dual rotary encoders and display support.
 Designed with a focus on flexibility, it supports both wired and wireless configurations.

-This directory contains the **QMK firmware** implementation for the BomboPad.
+This directory contains the **QMK firmware** implementation for the BomboPad, designed for wired use with controllers like the Pro Micro.

 ## Key Features (v0.3)